Climber Worldwide

 – What Actually Changed This Year –

-Written by: Scott Davies, Business Intelligence Consultant at Climber
+Written by: Gareth Davies & James Merrills, Business Intelligence Consultants at Climber

 2025 was the year Microsoft Fabric stopped feeling “new” and started feeling usable at scale.
 Not because of slogans or vision decks, but because the rough edges that slow real teams down were gradually smoothed out.
 Things became more predictable, more controllable, and more enterprise ready.